rardev/social-app/README.md

 The primary proposed languages at this time will be C++ for a desktop client and HTML CSS and JS for web portal.

 The project goal is to create something usable which can serve as a point of reference for future projects and ideas.

+Change added by Anthony to practice using gitHub